prachi-gulihar/Technical-writing-portfolio/README.md

-Dear Reader,

-This link comprises of a work samples folder which you can open to have a look at some screenshots that I have captured from my work.
-There are also some of my sample videos, case studies and whitepapers.
+Welcome to my technical writing portfolio!
+Here, you'll discover a collection of my work showcasing my passion for clear and concise communication in the world of technology.
+As a technical writer, I strive to bridge the gap between complex concepts and everyday users, making information accessible and easy to understand.

+In this portfolio, you'll find a variety of technical documents, user guides, API documentation, sample videos, case studies and whitepapers and more that I've crafted with meticulous attention to detail.
+Each piece represents my commitment to delivering high-quality content that empowers users, developers, and stakeholders alike.

+I invite you to explore and immerse yourself in the world of technical communication.
+Whether you're a fellow technical enthusiast, a potential employer, or simply curious about the art of technical writing, I hope you find value and insight within these pages.
 Some of the lines are masked to keep up with the privacy compliance.
-Feel free to go through them as a stakeholder to get an idea of my linguistic and presentation skills.

-Thank you for your time!
+Thank you for visiting, and feel free to reach out with any questions or collaboration opportunities.